A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 As in the original EG approach, we interpret this as a zero-sum game between a \textit{learner} and an \textit{auditor}.
 The learner selects a randomized classifier \( Q \in \Delta(\mathcal{H}) \) to minimize the classification loss while satisfying fairness constraints, and the auditor updates the dual variables \( \boldsymbol{\lambda} \) to maximize the Lagrangian by penalizing constraint violations.

-At each iteration, the learner constructs a new classifier \( h_t \in \mathcal{H} \) by solving a \textit{cost-sensitive classification problem}. \revised{The key extension here compared to the binary EG is the handling of multi-class targets: we assign signed weights based on whether the true label matches the positive label $y_p \in \mathcal{Y}$, and we aggregate contributions from all $n$ fairness constraints.}
+At each iteration, the learner constructs a new classifier \( h_t \in \mathcal{H} \) by solving a \textit{cost-sensitive classification problem}.
+The key extension here compared to the binary EG is the handling of multi-class targets: rather than assigning a single signed weight with respect to a fixed positive label, each training sample receives a weight vector $\mathbf{w}_j^{(t)} \in \mathbb{R}^{|\mathcal{Y}|}$, with one entry per class $y_k \in \mathcal{Y}$, whose $k$-th entry is defined as: